AndrewBudziszek/RESUME.md/README.md

 ### Other Notable Skills/Accomplishments
 * Awesome Problem Solving Skills
+* Great at mentoring junior developers, new hires, and devs that are struggling in both technology and career.
 * Can have successful conversations with other humans at times
 * Plays piano just well enough to know a few bars to some popular songs but not good enough to impress parents
 * Can identify most Boeing and Airbus commercial airplanes as they land/takeoff at Mitchell International Airport